The Need for Accurate and Credible Reports

 - The Indonesia Stock Exchange (IDX) in Regulation I-A.1, effective from 1 November 2014, acknowledges the statement of mineral reserves signed by Competent Person Indonesia (CPI) working under the KCMI Code: 2011; where the statement of reserves is used as the basis for mining companies that will list their shares on the Stock Exchange.

-- Director General of Minerba in Decree No. 569DJB / 2015 requires that since April 2017, the reporting of exploration results, resources and mineral reserves shall refer to the KCMI Code and be signed by the CPI.
+- Director General of Mineral and Coal in Decree No. 569DJB / 2015 requires that since April 2017, the reporting of exploration results, mineral resources and mineral reserves shall refer to the KCMI Code and be signed by the CPI.

 - Several mineral and coal mining companies have used the KCMI Code: 2011 as a guide for reporting resources and reserves.